dgerabagi/data-curation-environment/flattened_repo.md

 ### A106.
 DCE - vLLM Performance and Quantization Guide
 - **Description:** A guide explaining the performance warnings from the vLLM logs and detailing the various model quantization options available.
 - **Tags:** guide, vllm, performance, quantization, llm

+### A107.
+DCE - Universal Task Checklist for Cycle 77
+- **Description:** A tracking document for the feedback items and tasks from Cycle 77.
+- **Tags:** bugs, tracking, issues, backlog, cycle 77

+### A108.
+DCE - Universal Task Checklist for Cycle 78
+- **Description:** A tracking document for the feedback items and tasks from Cycle 78.
+- **Tags:** bugs, tracking, issues, backlog, cycle 78

 ### A200.
 Cycle Log
 - **Description:** A log of all development cycles for historical reference and context.